IBM/cos-bucket-operator/Readme.md

     maximumRetentionDay: 40
     defaultRetentionDay: 25
 ```
+#### - Example: Using configMapKeyRef or secretKeyRef

-In this example: IBM Cloud API Key is stored in Secret:secret4bucket with key:APIKey, resource_instance_id is stored in Secret:cos4seedb with key=resourceInstanceID, endpoints is stored in Config Map: cos4seedbm with key=Endpoints
+IBM Cloud API Key is stored in Secret:secret4bucket with key:APIKey, resource_instance_id is stored in Secret:cos4seedb with key=resourceInstanceID, endpoints is stored in Config Map: cos4seedbm with key=Endpoints
 ```
 apiVersion: ibmcloud.ibm.com/v1alpha1
 kind: Bucket